Rock-son/FCC_markedDownPreviewer/README.md

 # FCC - markDownPreviewer

-Marked-Down-Previewr App made with React for FreeCodeCamp curriculum, with the use of Marked markdown parser: https://github.com/chjj/marked.
+Marked-Down-Previewr App made with React for <a href='https://www.freecodecamp.com'>FreeCodeCamp</a> curriculum, with the use of Marked markdown parser: https://github.com/chjj/marked.

 <strong>User stories</strong>
 <ul>